Shirley Collado

-Shirley M. Collado is an American psychology professor and academic administrator.
-She was the 9th president of Ithaca College.
-Collado was the second woman to hold the post and the first person of color.
+Shirley M. Collado is an American higher education executive and academic administrator.
+She has been president and chief executive of College Track, an American college completion program, since 2022.
+Collado served as the ninth president of Ithaca College from 2017 to 2021, and was the second woman to hold the post and the first person of color.
 She is the first Dominican American to be named president of a four-year college in the United States.
-Prior to joining Ithaca, Collado was assistant professor of psychology, dean of the college and vice-president for student affairs at Middlebury College, then vice president for institutional planning and community engagement at Lafayette College.
-After returning to Middlebury College to serve as dean of the college, she became executive vice chancellor and chief operating officer at Rutgers University-Newark.
-She earned her doctorate at Duke University in the Department of Psychology and Neuroscience.

 Early life and education

 Collado grew up in Brooklyn, the child of Dominican immigrants; her father drove a taxi and her mother worked in a factory.
-Collado became the first in her family to attend college when she enrolled at Vanderbilt University in 1989, participating in a program called the Posse Foundation, which assembles small groups of diverse students to provide a support system to one another when they enroll together at the same college.
-Collado was one of five students enrolling in Vanderbilt in the first Posse cohort, and graduated with a Bachelor of Science in 1994.
-She then went on to earn an M.A. and Ph.D. from the Department of Psychology and Neuroscience at Duke University in 1999; her dissertation was titled "The Perceived Racism Scale for Latina/os: a Multidimensional Assessment of the Experience of Racism among Latina/os."
+Collado is a first generation college student.
+She enrolled at Vanderbilt University in 1990, participating in a program called The Posse Foundation, which identifies, recruits and trains students with academic and leadership potential, and places them in cohorts at institutions that award full-tuition scholarships.
+Collado was one of five students who enrolled at Vanderbilt as the first Posse cohort, and graduated with a Bachelor of Science in Psychology and Human and Organizational Development in 1994.
+She went on to earn an M.A. and Ph.D. in 1999 from the Department of Psychology and Neuroscience at Duke University.
+Her dissertation was titled "The Perceived Racism Scale for Latina/os: a Multidimensional Assessment of the Experience of Racism among Latina/os."